ashishdevelops/ChessAI_ReactJS/README.md

-# Creating a playable Chess AI in ReactJS!
+# A playable Chess AI in ReactJS!